Do UK speed cameras still need painted road markings?

 Safety camera partnership van

-There are two types of white lines – also known as ‘dragon’s teeth’ – used for speed cameras.
+There are two types of white lines – sometimes known as ‘dragon’s teeth’ – used for speed cameras.
 Some are painted in the centre of the lane, while others are found at the edges of the road.
 Some Gatso cameras have no road markings next to them, either because the camera housing is a dummy, or because the road has been resurfaced.

 As this Freedom of Information (FOI) request highlights, ‘there is no laid down distance [for road markings] and [they] can vary by both area and site’.